joetifa2003/weaver/paper/main.typ

 == Values and Types

-Weaver has the typical types of expressions as shown in Figure 1.
-What stands out more is the fact that functions are first class citizens in Weaver, and can be passed around as values anywhere.
+Weaver has the typical types of expressions.

+A notable feature is that functions are first-class citizens in Weaver and can be passed as values anywhere.

 #figure(
 ```weaver